exakat/php-dictionary/dictionary/error.ini.rst

 + DivisionByZeroError: Represents an error that occurs when dividing a number by zero.
 + OutOfMemoryError: Represents an error that occurs when the PHP process runs out of memory.

 See the example that demonstrates catching and handling a ``ParseError`` below.
-In the example, the eval() function is used to evaluate a string of PHP code.
+In the example, the ``eval()`` function is used to evaluate a string of PHP code.
 However, the code contains a syntax error with a missing semicolon.
 This results in a ParseError being thrown.
-We use a try-catch block to catch the ParseError exception, and then display the error message using the getMessage() method.
+We use a try-catch block to catch the ParseError exception, and then display the error message using the ``getMessage()`` method.

 It's important to note that these errors are only thrown by internal PHP errors.
-User-generated errors (e.g., triggered using the trigger_error() function) are not instances of the Error class.
+User-generated errors, e.g., triggered using the ``trigger_error()`` function, are not instances of the Error class.
 Instead, they are represented by the ErrorException class, which extends Exception.

 .. code-block:: php